Last updated : December 16, 2024

 The term “diluted urine” is pretty self-explanatory.

-The body excretes waste through urination, however, if someone increases their liquid intake too much prior to providing a urine sample, it throws things off-kilter.
+The body excretes waste through urination, however, if someone increases their liquid intake too much before providing a urine sample, it throws things off-kilter.
 It can cause the urine pH level to measure close to neutral.

-When this happens, it throws up an immediate red flag because drug users may attempt to falsify a drug test result by diluting their urine specimen.
-Most likely, in hopes of either cleansing the body at a quicker rate—which isn’t happening, oh, by the way—or masking their drug use with a diluted urine sample.
+When this happens, it throws up an immediate red flag because employers—and lab techs alike—know that drug users attempt to falsify drug test results by diluting their urine specimens.
+Most likely, in hopes of either cleansing the body at a quicker rate—which doesn’t happen, oh, by the way—or masking their drug use with a diluted urine sample.

 Despite what they might have been told or read online, that doesn’t work either.